enricorotundo/OSX-System-Logger/README.md

 	/Users/erotundo/git/OSX-System-Logger/
 	```

-	with your local repository absolute path, obtained in previous step.
+	with your local repository absolute path.

 1. Create user's launchd symlinks (important: use the absolute path)